-Travel: Most students will need to travel to our training location on the Sunday before each block.
+Travel: Most students will need to travel to our training location on the Sunday before each teaching block and travel home at the end of teaching week or Saturday morning.
 This includes travel to Melbourne and other regional locations across Victoria.